yugp2005/signalbroker-server/README.md

 ## Disclaimer

-Documentation is still ongoing, Project is operational but custom dbc/ldf/human fields are required.
+Documentation is still ongoing, Project is operational out of the box, but custom dbc/ldf/human files are recomemnded to get the most out of it.

 ## Teaser